 The research activities of the university are coordinated through our research centres.
 Research students belong to and are supported by our Graduate School.
 We also participate in GuildHE’s CREST Initiative through which we collaborate on research support and training with other institutions.

 We have a series of regular open Professorial Lectures where our experts give talks to the public on their latest ideas and thinking, and research centres also run seminar programmes.

-The University’s research is conducted in accordance with the principles of the Concordat to Support Research Integrity.
-Further information about our research, and about how the University can support organisations' research needs can be obtained from our Research Office.
+Further information about our research, and about how the University can support organisations' research needs can be obtained from our Research Centres.